 In line with public health measures to mitigate the spread of Covid-19 and to enable the council to focus on the delivery of critical services for the vulnerable, all public meetings were suspended in March and non-essential meetings cancelled.

 Emergency powers legislation from both Westminster and the Welsh Government suspends certain statutory duties and timescales during this emergency period.
-This removes the need for an Annual General Meeting in May and will permit the continuance of existing appointments.
+This removed the need for an Annual General Meeting in May and permitted the continuance of existing appointments.

 Statement from Gwent Local Resilience Forum

 Joint statement by Minister for Housing and Local Government, Julie James, and leader of the Welsh Local Government Association, Cllr Andrew Morgan (19/03/20)